austral/austral.github.io/spec/rationale-error-handling.md

 3. **Exporting Code**.
-Code that is built to be exported through the C ABI can catch all exceptions, convert them to values, and return appropriate error values.
+Code that is built to be exported through the C ABI can catch all exceptions, convert them to values, and return appropriate error values through the FFI boundary.
 Rust libraries that export Rust code through the FFI use `catch_unwind` to do this.

 There are, however, significant downsides: